Find me on Substack »

 For more than three decades, as autumn leaves blazed and swirled across Vermont and New York, an annual rite of fall was the Champlain Valley “snowstorm.”
 Snow Geese in migration, sometimes more than 10,000 in day, filled the skies and covered fields in a honking blanket of geese.
 But that’s all changed.
 The blizzard ain’t happening like it used to.

 This isn’t to say you won’t find thousands of Snow Geese at Dead Creek Wildlife Management Area in Addison, Vermont, from now into December.
 But the reliable spectacle of swirling, honking masses of geese is now but a fond memory — at least here in Vermont.
 But that doesn’t mean you should stay home — you should go see geese.
 Lots of them now turn up in New York along the Lake Champlain shoreline.

 Even as Snow Goose numbers rise at Dead Creek this fall, you may not always see them from the viewing area on Route 17 in Addison.
-Thousands of geese can be hidden in a dip in the land to the south.
+Thousands of geese can be hidden in a dip in the land off to the south.
 They’re out there — all but invisible.
 If that’s the case, return to Route 22A, drive about one mile south, then head west on Gage Road to its end.
 You can sometimes see Snow Geese from there.
 Otherwise, wait for a Bald Eagle (or low-flying plane) to pass overhead, which sometimes launches the flock.
 Early mornings at the goose viewing area on Route 17, when geese sometimes fly in for the day, can improve your odds — and be magical.

 In any event, the saga of Greater Snow Goose in Vermont is a story of success, too much success, wildlife management, and the predilections of a bird smart enough to discover agriculture.